viamrobotics/docs/docs/program/apis/cloud.md

   ]
 ---

-The cloud app API allows you to [manage your smart machine fleet](/manage/fleet/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
+The cloud app API allows you to [manage your machine fleet](/manage/fleet/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
 With it you can

-- create and manage organizations, locations, and individual smart machines
+- create and manage organizations, locations, and individual machines
 - manage permissions and authorization
 - create and manage fragments